agonis21/small-webdev-projects/README.md

 TO-DO:
-* Fix event handlers bug for GoalProgressBar project
+* Create CSV data and load it for GoalProgressBar project
-* * Style it
 * Update style for main navigation